SynapseProject/syntinel.docs/docs/core/router.md

 - **Signal - No Routing** : No routing information is provided, so message is routed to the defaultChannels in the Reporter record.
 - **Signal - Consolidation** : Here, all reporters (*sample-reporter* and *another-reporter*) wind up in the same environment specific channels.
 - **Signal - Segregation** : Because no routerType was passed in the signal message, the reporterId is used as the routerType.
-- **Signal - Not Found** : The routerId "prod" was not found with a matching routerType of "environment, however there was a "prod" found with the reporterId used as the type.
+- **Signal - Not Found** : The routerId "prod" was not found with a matching routerType of "environment", however there was a "prod" found with the reporterId used as the type.
 Thus it is send to the reporter specific channels.